 Widely acclaimed as a work in its own class, which introduced Japanese candlestick charting techniques to the Western world at large, it is an excellent guide on the background and basic principles underlying this approach.
 Today, candlestick charting has become an almost integral part of any study on technical analysis and has been applied with great success by traders around the world.
 The author has also included information on how this innovative charting technique can be fused with a wide range of technical tools and employed as a versatile analytical tool for market analysis.
 This approach can be successfully adopted for analyzing futures markets, equities, or speculation and hedging, showcasing the universal applicability of its principles.
 Supported with hundreds of examples, this work is a recommended read for every technical trader.

 Best takeaway from this book

-- An excellent introductory work to candlestick charts for beginners as well as professionals.
+- Excellent introductory work to candlestick charts for beginners as well as professionals.

-- This work shows how to combine this technique with any other technical tool to analyze almost any market, be it equities, futures or hedging and speculation, and trade with confidence.
+- This technical analysis book shows how to combine this technique with any other technical tool to analyze almost any market, be it equities, futures or hedging, and speculation, and trade with confidence.

 - An essential reading companion for anyone interested in learning the art and science of technical analysis with candlestick charts.